syeddanish41/wAlnut/README.md

 Welcome!
 WalnutiQ is a human brain model simulation in Java.
 The long term goal of this repository is to store code that can simulate a full sized human brain in real-time.
-The current short term goal is to simulate a simplified visual pathway from an eye that is able to move to hierarchical regions in layer 2/3, 4, & 5 of the neocortex (70+% of the brain).
+The current short term goal is to simulate a simplified visual pathway from an eye that is able to move within a "room" to theories of how hierarchical regions in layer 2/3, 4, & 5 of the neocortex (70+% of the brain) work.

 I believe that a real intelligence machine built on biological computation principles will be able to solve many of our hardest problems and will cause many new hard problems.
 Once a computer can correctly simulate the intelligence of 1 brain it can be quickly scaled to surpass the collective intelligence of the 7+ billion human brains on Earth.
-Everything that is considered impossible or unknowable will become <b>possible</b> and <b>knowable</b>.
 Technology has always been used to do great good and great evil and it is scary to imagine the great evil this technology brings.
 I desperately want to help build a technology that solves our hardest problems where everything's happiness is considered.

 If you are interested in becoming a researcher/developer we would absolutely love your collaboration as we cannot do this alone.
-The only requirement we ask for is that you are someone that is not "all talk" and understands that progress is made by not making excuses.
+The <b>only</b> requirement we ask for is that you are someone that is not "all talk" and understands that progress is made by not making excuses.
 Please e-mail me at quinnliu@vt.edu to talk about how you can get involved!

 Most importantly, this research is made possible by everyone at [Numenta](http://numenta.org/).
 Numenta has theorized and tested algorithms that model layers 2/3 & 4 of the human neocortex.
-They have generously released the pseudo code for their learning algorithms, and this repository is an extended implementation of their algorithms using object-oriented programming with a focus on understandability.
+They have generously released the pseudo code for their learning algorithms, and this repository is an extended implementation of their algorithms using object-oriented programming with a focus on understandability over speed.
 Numenta's implementation of their algorithms can be found [here](https://github.com/numenta/nupic).
 For more information please:

 - Watch this [video playlist](http://www.youtube.com/playlist?list=PLPXsMt57rLtgddN0NQEmXP-FbF6wt2O-f)
   to become familiar with the neuroscience behind this repository.